rgreminger/tilburg-science-hub/docs/setup/index.md

-# Installation Guide
+# Software Setup Overview

 These pages should help you to get started setting up the computing environment on your machine ready.

+Of course, there are many ways to set up a machine, and we do not mean to consider our way of doing to be perfect.
+In fact, the setup instructions sometimes resemble a compromise, so that later instructions - given to both Windows, Mac and Linux users - can be followed as closely as possible.

-**If you are writing your Master thesis, please attempt to install necessary software and packages prior to your first meeting.**
+**If you are writing your Master thesis at Tilburg University, please attempt to install necessary software and packages prior to your first meeting.**

 !!! summary
     * If everything goes smoothly, you should be able to complete the installation in one sitting within 60-120 minutes.